-On January 27th, 2016, the 3D Medicine Printing Conference took place at MECC Maastricht in The Netherlands.
+The 3D Medicine Printing Conference will take place on February 01, 2017, at MECC Maastricht in The Netherlands.

 Find more about the 2016 edition!